-For Option A - The first tranche comes on stream from 2025, with a preliminary blending flow in years 1 and 2, then blending hydrogen at ca. 5%VOL as a "minority energy flow", followed by a significant expansion to a "majority energy flow" phase in 2031, from which point, hydrogen is blended at 20%VOL. Tranches 2 - 5 follow
+For Option A - The first tranche comes on stream from 2025, with a preliminary blending flow in years 1 and 2, then blending hydrogen at ca. $5\%{VOL}$ as a "minority energy flow", followed by a significant expansion to a "majority energy flow" phase in 2031, from which point, hydrogen is blended at $20\%{VOL}$.
+Tranches 2 - 5 follow on in successive years, replicating this pattern, to achieve the headline target in 2036, as shown in the chart below.

-A sense-check was carried out which shows that the hydrogen "low" scenario closely aligns with the high-level estimate of the maximum achievable hydrogen uptake where the LDZ FWACV mechanism under option A, in a scenario where a "majority energy flow" is unachievable, limiting hydrogen blend to to ca. 5%vol. The low scenario could be applied for assessing Option A, if capped to a 'minority energy flow' into the LDZs, for example at ca. 5%vol.
+A sense-check was carried out which shows that the hydrogen "low" scenario closely aligns with the high-level estimate of the maximum achievable hydrogen uptake where the LDZ FWACV mechanism under option A, in a scenario where a "majority energy flow" is unachievable, limiting hydrogen to ca. $5\%{VOL}$.
+The low scenario could be applied for assessing Option A, if capped to a 'minority energy flow' into the LDZs, for example at ca. $5\%{VOL}$.

 For Option C - It is assumed that the same maximum amount of 31 TWh of hydrogen is achieved.
-The benefits start later due to development of the required billing system, but a higher amount of hydrogen is projected in the growth phase, as the implementation of the modelled CV billing framework would allow for hydrogen to be blended at 20%VOL even as a minority energy flow within the LDZ.
+The benefits start later due to development of the required billing system, but a higher amount of hydrogen is projected in the growth phase, as the implementation of the modelled CV billing framework would allow for hydrogen to be blended at $20\%{VOL}$ even as a minority energy flow within the LDZ.

-Fig 8-1 - Hydrogen scenarios for Options A and C
+Fig 8.1 - Hydrogen scenarios for Options A and C